 Parents are encouraged to work in partnership with the school to support their child's moral and spiritual development.
-Parents are invited to all services, particularly the ones held in Church Celebration collective worship is held every week on a Friday.
+Parents are invited to all services, particularly the ones held in Church and also Good News Assemblies which are held on a half-termly basis.
+Celebration collective worship is held every week on a Friday.